@inteli.city/node-red-contrib-ai-collection 1.1.0

 Standard chat completions API.
 Supports all GPT and o-series models.

-- Get your API key at platform.openai.com
+- API key: platform.openai.com

 - Example models: